s-victor/TinyPedal/docs/customization.md

 **These are the commonly used setting terms and keywords.**

     enable
-This checks whether a widget or module will be loaded at startup.
+Check whether a widget or module will be loaded at startup.

     update_interval
-This sets refresh rate for widget or module, value is in milliseconds.
+Set refresh rate for widget or module in milliseconds.
 A value of `20` means refreshing every 20ms, which equals 50fps.
 Since most data from sharedmemory plugin is capped at 50fps, and most operation system has a roughly 15ms minimum sleep time, setting value less than `10` has no benefit, and extreme low value may result significant increase of CPU usage.

     idle_update_interval
-This sets refresh rate for module while its idle for conserving resources.
+Set refresh rate for module while idling for conserving resources.

     position_x, position_y
-Defines widget position on screen in pixels.
+Define widget position on screen in pixels.
 Those values will be auto updated and saved.

     opacity
+Set opacity for entire widget.
 By default, all widgets have a 90% opacity setting, which equals value `0.9`.
 Lower value adds more transparency to widget.
 Acceptable value range in `0.0` to `1.0`.
+Note, opacity can also be set by adjusting alpha value in `color` options for individual elements.

     bar_gap, inner_gap
 Set gap (screen pixel) between elements in a widget, only accept integer, `1` = 1 pixel.